Medical expert of the article

 Small bladder

-A small bladder can result from:
+A small bladder can be a result of:

-- Schistosomiasis (late stage).
-As a rule, there are bright hyperechoic structures as a result of calcification of the wall.
+- Schistosomiasis (late stage): Typically, there are bright hyperechoic structures due to calcification of the wall.

 - Radiation therapy or surgery for malignant tumors.
 Collect anamnestic data.